-Most people know the highest mountain in Wales is Mount Snowdon, but I’d bet most people don’t know what the second highest mountain in Wales is or the third for that matter!
-In this guide I hope to rectify that matter.
+Most people know the highest mountain in Wales is Mount Snowdon, but I’d bet most people don’t know what the second highest mountain in Wales is or even the third for that matter!
+In this guide I hope to rectify that situation.

 The first 15 of these Welsh mountains are collectively known as the Welsh 3000s.
 These are mountains in Wales with a height of 3000ft or more.
 There is a challenge where brave competitors aim to summit all 15 peaks in under 24 hours.
 The total journey is 50km with nearly 4000m of ascent!

-Note: You may notice there are 16 mountains in this list with a height of 3000ft or more however, Castell Y Gwynt is classed only as a Nuttall so is not included in the Welsh 3000s.
+Note: You may notice there are 16 mountains in this list with a height of 3000ft or more however, Castell Y Gwynt is classed only as a Nuttall rather than a mountain, so is not included in the Welsh 3000s.

 I hope you enjoy discovering all about the highest mountains in Wales and manage to get out there to hike a fair few too 🙂